• Skip to primary navigation

 Jump to Recipe Video

 A delicious creamy pudding made of sweet mangoes and coconut milk - made of only 6 simple ingredients.
 This easy Chinese mango pudding recipe will be a hit with everyone!
-My recipe is gluten-free, dairy-free and vegan-adaptable.
+My recipe is gluten-free, and dairy-free adaptable with substitutes.

 Mango Pudding